 How to calm down hyper dog?

-How best to deal with hyperactive behaviour
+How is best to deal with hyperactive behaviour in dogs?

 The term hyperactivity is commonly used to describe over excited and excessively active dogs.
 However strictly speaking, hyperactivity is a medical condition that is quite rare in dogs.
 Truly hyperactive dog is likely to show abnormal frantic behaviour.